textcreationpartnership/A02995/README.md

 ##Content Summary##

 #####Body#####

-An excellent ditty made vpon the great victory, vvhich the French king obtayned against the Duke de **Types of content**
+1. An excellent Ditty made vpon the great victory, vvhich the French king obtayned a•ain•• the Duke de Maine, and the Romiſh Revels in his kingdome, vpon Aſhwedneſday being the fourth day of March laſt paſt.
+1590.

+**Types of content**

   * There are 98 **verse** lines!